McGILL BIRD OBSERVATORY

 Second-year siskins show little to no yellow when perched, although some along the edges of the primaries may show on males.

-The outer primary coverts of second-year siskins are typically narrower and more pointed than those of after-second-year individuals, but this feature is not necessarily reliable, as in the photo below.
+The outer primary coverts of second-year siskins are typically narrower and more pointed than those of after-second-year individuals, but as the photo below illustrates, this distinction is much more subtle than for many other species.
+Note that there is only a small amount of yellow showing on the primaries beyond the primary coverts.

 RETURN TO AGE/SEX OVERVIEW

-Second-year female siskins typically show no yellow when perched.
+Second-year female siskins typically show littlle or no yellow when perched.

-The outer rectrices of second-year siskins are typically relatively narrow and pointed, but as the photo below illustrates, they can sometimes have a somewhat rounded appearance not terribly different from that of after-second-year birds; it is best to consider both tail and wing characteristics to determine age.
+The outer rectrices of second-year siskins are typically relatively narrow and pointed, and showing a bit more wear than those of after-second-year birds.
+However, differences tend to be fairly minor, and it is best to consider both tail and wing characteristics to determine age.

 RETURN TO AGE/SEX OVERVIEW